grulicht/terraform-provider-portainer/README.md

 # Portainer CE Terraform Provider

-A [Terraform](https://www.terraform.io) provider to manage[Portainer](https://www.portainer.io/) resources via its REST API using Terraform.
+A [Terraform](https://www.terraform.io) provider to manage [Portainer](https://www.portainer.io/) resources via its REST API using Terraform.

 It supports provisioning and configuration of Portainer users and will be extended to support other objects such as teams, stacks, endpoints, and access control.